 Los Gigantes Travel Guide

-Los Gigantes (The Giants) is aptly named after the Acantilados de los Gigantes; large, striking cliffs that surround this attractive holiday resort.
-The resort is set on the west coast of Tenerife and is essentially joined together with its neighbours, Playa la Arena and Puerto Santiago, to provide visitors with an exciting resort experience.
+Los Gigantes (The Giants) is aptly named after the Acantilados de los Gigantes, which are the large, striking cliffs that surround this attractive destination.
+The resort is set on the west coast of Tenerife and is essentially joined together with its neighbours, Playa la Arena and Puerto Santiago, providing visitors with an exciting experience.
 A concerted effort has been made not to destroy the natural beauty of the town and as such there are none of the towering hotels common to other Spanish tourist resorts.
-The scenery is dominated by a rocky cliff which is 2,600 feet (800 metres) high in places.
-The resort is self-sufficient, with plenty of shops, restaurants and activities to keep holidaymakers entertained, well-fed and happy.
-Los Gigantes is a peaceful resort, ideal for a relaxing holiday.
+The scenery is dominated by a rocky cliff that's 2,600 feet (800 metres) high in places.
+With plenty of shops, restaurants and activities to keep holidaymakers entertained, well-fed and happy, Los Gigantes is ideal for a relaxing holiday.

 Shopping

-Uphill from the marina is the resort's commercial centre, with plenty of shops ranging from supermarkets to upscale fashion boutiques and a convenient pedestrian zone near the church.
-The nearby village of Masca also has a few independent souvenir shops that sell unique items like local pottery, liquor made from bananas or honey, and embroidered tablecloths and clothing.
-Los Gigantes is a good resort for shopping and the proximity of a number of other resorts and villages ensures there is plenty of variety.
+The resort's commercial centre lies uphill from the marina, and its shops range from supermarkets to upscale fashion boutiques.
+The nearby village of Masca also has a few independent souvenir shops that sell unique items such as local pottery, liquor made from bananas or honey, and embroidered tablecloths and clothing.
+Los Gigantes is a good resort for shopping and the proximity of a number of other resorts and villages ensures there's plenty of variety.

 Restaurants

-There are quite a few restaurants and bars at the marina, and seafood is the local speciality (paella is always a good bet in the coastal regions of Spain!).
-While at the popular holiday destination of Los Gigantes, it's essential to sample the fine cuisine at Krishna's.
-El Rincon de Juan Carlos and Jardin del Sol also garner rave reviews from foodies and casual diners alike.
+There are quite a few restaurants and bars at the marina, and seafood is the local speciality, especially paella.
 Guests may not smoke indoors in most restaurants, but smoking is allowed on covered verandas and in marked areas.

 Nightlife